-The Health Care Worker Background Check Act (Act) required all direct care employees hired prior to January 1, 2006, to have a name-based criminal history record check.
-Beginning on January 1, 2006, each long-term care facility operating in the state was required to initiate a criminal history record check for all non-licensed employees hired on or after January 1, 2006, with duties that involve or may involve contact with residents or access to the living quarters or the financial, medical or personal records of residents.
-If the name-based background check indicates a conviction of one or more of the offenses enumerated in Section 25 of the act, the individual could not be employed from the time that the employer receive the results of the background check until the time that the individual receives a waiver.
-Section 40 of the act allows "the entity responsible for licensing, inspecting, certifying, or registering the health care employer" to grant waivers.
+The Health Care Worker Background Check Act (act) required all direct care employees hired prior to January 1, 2006, to have a name-based criminal history records check.
+Beginning on January 1, 2006, each long-term care facility operating in the state must initiate a criminal history records check for all unlicensed employees hired on or after January 1, 2006, with duties that involve or may involve contact with residents or access to the resident's living quarters or the financial, medical, or personal records of residents.
+If a criminal history records check indicates a conviction of one or more of the offenses enumerated in Section 25 of the act, the individual shall not be employed from the time the employer receives the results of the background check until the time that the individual receives a waiver, if one is granted by the Department.